AhmedTawfik32/The-Movies-DB-App/README.md

 # The Movies App
-A simple Android application based on Kotlin MVVM architecture for showing movies from the The Movie Database ([TMDb](https://developers.themoviedb.org/3/getting-started/introduction)) API.
+A simple Android application based on Kotlin MVVM architecture for showing movies from the Movie Database ([TMDb](https://developers.themoviedb.org/3/getting-started/introduction)) API.

 # Android Architecture Components
 Android architecture components are a collection of libraries that help you design robust, testable, and maintainable apps.